-- 141. The Trustee has provided evidence showing that it obtained and considered actuarial advice in relation to CETVs at all appropriate times.
-The OBSPS Actuary and legal advisers have attended all Trustee Board meetings with other advisers attending as and when required. - 142.
+- 151. The Trustee has provided evidence showing that it obtained and considered actuarial advice in relation to CETVs at all appropriate times.
+The OBSPS Actuary and legal advisers have attended all Trustee Board meetings, with other advisers attending as and when required. - 152.
 The Trustee has provided a copy of the letter of appointment for the OBSPS Actuary and confirmed that: - "Service standards by [OBSPS] advisers were reviewed annually and improvements agreed where necessary.
-Over a number of years, [the OBSPS Actuary] consistently rated as Good or Very Good against key performance measures." - 143.
+Over a number of years, [the OBSPS Actuary] consistently rated as Good or Very Good against key performance measures." - 153.
 Therefore, I am satisfied that the Trustee has taken appropriate advice and has adequately monitored its relationship with the OBSPS advisors including the OBSPS Actuary.
-Although, the Trustee decided it was not appropriate to perform the annual performance reviews of OBSPS advisers in June 2016, due to the OBSPS' circumstances at the time and the fact that all advisers were heavily engaged in working towards the best possible outcome for the OBSPS, I do not find that this was an unreasonable approach in the circumstances. - 144.
-Both the OBSPS' investment strategy and CETV calculation basis were considered by the Trustee in Trustee meetings on a regular basis.
-Paragraphs 54 to 58 detail when actuarial reports were considered by the Trustee, what recommendations the reports contained and the Trustee's decisions made concerning CETVs at the time.
-For example, the decision to change the MVAs with effect from 1 September 2016. - 145.
-Mr A has commented that he was not made aware of the changes in MVAs made to the CETV calculation basis on 1 September 2016, and that despite his CETV being paid after this date he did not benefit from the changes.
-There is no requirement for the Trustee to consult with members or inform them of any changes made.
-The CETV quotation that Mr A obtained was guaranteed for three months and he returned his paperwork actioning his right to transfer within this period so the Trustee transferred the quoted figure (see also paragraph 159).
-The failure to inform Mr A of the change in MVAs and not re-calculating his CETV does not amount to maladministration on the Trustee's part. - 146.
-The evidence demonstrates that the Trustee has fulfilled its duties by discussing the CETV calculation basis, the possibility of an underfunding reduction, and the future
+Although, the Trustee decided it was not appropriate to perform the annual performance reviews of OBSPS advisers in June 2016, due to the OBSPS' circumstances at the time and the fact that all advisers were heavily engaged in working towards the best possible outcome for the OBSPS; I do not find that this was an unreasonable approach in the circumstances. - 154.
+The evidence demonstrates that the Trustee has fulfilled its duties by discussing the CETV calculation basis, the possibility of an underfunding reduction, and the future of the OBSPS, at regular intervals, and obtaining and considering advice from the appropriate advisors. - 155.
+In the Trustee meeting of 8 March 2017, the Trustee approved the draft SIP, which was effective from 1 April 2017, as well as the proposed CETV calculation basis presented by the Actuary, also to be applied from 1 April 2017.
+The Trustee noted the need to give members suitable information during the transitional period.
+I am satisfied that the Trustee carried out its duties appropriately in amending the CETV calculation basis and the SIP.
+The matters at hand had been discussed in the previous year's Trustee meetings.
+The Trustee had repeatedly taken and considered legal and actuarial advice and was aware of its role and the legislation to which it was required to adhere. - 156.
+Both the OBSPS' investment strategy and the CETV calculation basis have been discussed by the Trustee in Trustee meetings on a regular basis, as detailed in paragraphs 42 to 51 above.
+The evidence is clear that the Trustee has considered the CETV calculation basis, the possibility of an underfunding reduction and the future of the OBSPS at regular intervals, and has obtained advice from the appropriate advisors.
+I find that the Trustee's actions accorded with the guidance issued by TPR, in September 2008, in respect of transfer values.